ClaraSmyth/pin/README.md

 #### Themes

-Pressing **"Alt + p"** on the Themes pane will fetch all the schemes from [Tinted Theming](https://github.com/tinted-theming/home). ***Requires git be  installed**
+Pressing **"Alt + p"** on the Themes pane will fetch all the schemes from [Tinted Theming](https://github.com/tinted-theming/home). **Requires git be  installed**

+**Fetching themes will overwrite any existing themes!**
+If you want to customise a theme you should apply it then create a new theme as the current active theme will be used as a base.
+Custom themes will not get reset when re-fetching.

-Pressing **"enter"** will select and apply the theme to the Apps config file using the active template or the template matching the theme name.
+Pressing **"enter"** will select and apply the theme.
 Once applied the Apps hook will then be run.

-When creating a new theme it will use the current active theme as a base.
-You should create a new theme when you want to customise it as the schemes pulled from tinted theming will be overwritten anytime you refetch them.

-Theme hooks are commands that will be run once per theme.
-E.g. Change your wallpaper for that theme.
+The theme hook will be run once per theme.

 An **✗** indicator means an error occured trying to apply that theme, make sure the theme is formatted correctly.

-**Fetching themes will overwrite existing themes!**
-If you want to customise a theme you should apply it then create a new theme with it as a base.
-Custom themes will not get reset when re-fetching.

 ---